What Do Automotive Body Repairer Do?

 Automotive Body Repairers work in the following industries:

-Those interested in being an Automotive Body Repairer may also be interested in:
+Those thinking about becoming an Automotive Body Repairer might also be interested in the following careers:

 - Rail Car Repairers